 But you'll have to establish closer contact to achieve something more engaging, even visceral.

 Start with small talk and build up from there.
-You may appear annoying, impolite, or even threatening if you run toward someone and ask them to take some close-ups immediately.
+If you run toward someone and ask them to take some close-ups immediately, you may appear annoying, impolite, or even threatening.

-Contrary to previous advice, keeping the world unaware of your presence is also a way to go.
-Especially in cities, where people come together and their culture is vividly expressed.
+Contrary to previous advice, it is also possible to keep the world unaware of your presence, especially in cities, where people come together and their culture is vividly expressed.

-This way, you capture the mundaneness of local life and take pictures of people minding nothing but their own business.
+This way, you capture the mundaneness of local life and take pictures of people minding their own business.

-This method will also work in rural or natural environments – wherever people go about their lives.
+This method will also work in rural or natural environments, wherever people live.

 Related: Instagram and Comparison Culture